About Chapter 7 ...

 Anybody can file a chapter 7 bankruptcy case.
 Not all debts are discharged however, such as taxes and student loans.

-We will help you maximize your exemptions to keep as much property as possible.
+I will help you maximize your exemptions to keep as much property as possible.

 Complete honesty and full disclosure is required!
 If you don't comply with that requirement, the consequences of failing to comply with the rules can be drastic!